 To trek the Annapurna Circuit, you will first and foremost need to be quite fit, as the path crosses through some incredibly rugged terrain at very high altitudes.
 If you’re unsure about the trek or are inexperienced, it may benefit you to sign up for a guided tour or to hire a local guide when you arrive, though this is certainly not necessary, as the path crosses teahouses and guesthouses every few hours.

 Make sure to pack waterproof clothing and a sleeping bag designed for sub-freezing temperatures, as well as sturdy hiking boots made for high altitude climbing.
 Most supplies are easy to procure in Kathmandu before you set out and you should not need to carry too much gear with you.
+It’s though to get your essential outdoor gear before you arrive just to be sure.
 You’ll also be required to obtain a trekking permit from the authorities in Kathmandu, and you should bring plenty of cash to last the entire trip.